 Florida's waste-to-energy facilities eliminate 90% of the waste that once would have been landfilled.
 Even so, landfills throughout the state are reaching capacity faster than anticipated.
 It is becoming increasingly difficult to expand landfills or open new ones as residential development encroaches on once-remote landfill sites.
-Florida's current population of over 17 million is expected to reach almost 23 million by the year 2020, bringing even more challenges to managing municipal solid waste.
+Florida's population is expected to reach almost 23 million by the year 2020, bringing even more challenges to managing municipal solid waste.

 During the late 1970's, Florida's 19 most populated counties were required by state law to investigate alternatives to landfill disposal in the name of resource recovery: recovering energy and materials from municipal solid waste.
 Although waste-to-energy was commonly used in Europe and Japan at the time, it was relatively new in the United States.
 Waste-to-energy has since emerged in Florida and the rest of the country as a clean, reliable method of waste disposal, and continues to be encouraged by state law.
 In fact, several communities in Florida are looking into expanding their waste-to-energy facilities which have exceeded design capacities.

 Recently, the State of Florida, along with other states around the country, has taken an interest in the subject of renewable energy in order to decrease dependence on fossil fuels.
 The Florida Legislature passed a bill this year (2005) which requires electric utilities to purchase energy from renewable sources.
 There are two basic types of renewable energy -- one from non-combustion and the other from combustion-based sources.
 Solar, wind and hydropower are the non-combustion sources that usually come to mind when people hear the term renewable energy.
 Combustion sources are usually "biomass" facilities that burn wood and agricultural waste, yard trimmings, landfill gas, and municipal solid waste.
 Waste-to-energy is a significant contributor of renewable energy in the State of Florida.